ambaradan/rocksmarker/README.md

 ## Neovim IDE for Markdown code

 An **experimental** IDE project for writing documentation in Markdown code, the project uses the new plugin manager [rocks.nvim](https://github.com/nvim-neorocks/rocks.nvim).
-**Rocks.nvim** differs from previous plugin managers in its underlying philosophy, namely that the writing of the basic configuration (*dependencies*, *basic options* ...) is the developer's job and not the user's.
-This allows the end user to have an easier initial experience, advanced customization of plugins via configuration files always remains possible.
+**Rocks.nvim** differs from earlier plugin managers in its underlying philosophy, namely that the writing of the basic configuration (*dependencies*, *basic options*) is the developer's job and not the user's.
+This allows the user to have an easier initial experience, advanced customization of plugins through configuration files always is possible.
-Developers also set up an infrastructure for distributing plugins, which then are not downloaded from their respective projects but from the [luarocks](https://luarocks.org/modules/neorocks) portal; packages in this way are first tested and released.
+Developers also set up infrastructure for distributing plugins, which then are not downloaded from their respective projects but from the [luarocks](https://luarocks.org/modules/neorocks) portal; packages in this way are first tested and released.
 As a result, the release of new versions usually occurs later than the changes made to the projects.

 ## Purpose of the project

-To provide as comprehensive an editor as possible for writing Markdown documentation for Rocky Linux, to this end the goals set are:
+To offer as comprehensive an editor as possible for writing Markdown documentation for Rocky Linux, to this end the goals set are:

 - Automatically set Neovim options for Markdown files
 - Highlighting Markdown tags in the buffer